 Also, saturable reactors tend to regulate AC power only in one direction: in one half of the AC cycle, the mmf’s from both windings add; in the other half, they subtract.
-Thus, the core will have more flux in it during one half of the AC cycle than the other, and will saturate first in that cycle half, passing load current more easily in one direction than the other.
+Thus, the core will have more flux in it during one half of the AC cycle than the other and will saturate first in that cycle half, passing load current more easily in one direction than the other.

 Notice the placement of the phasing dots on the two reactors: the power windings are “in phase” while the control windings are “out of phase.”
 If both reactors are identical, any voltage induced in the control windings by load current through the power windings will cancel out to zero at the battery terminals, thus eliminating the first problem mentioned.

 I personally find this to be fascinating: the effect of amplification (one electrical signal controlling another), normally requiring the use of physically fragile vacuum tubes or electrically “fragile” semiconductor devices, can be realized in a device both physically and electrically rugged.

 Saturable-core reactors are less commonly known as “saturable-core inductors” or transductors.

 Nikola Tesla’s original polyphase power system was based on simple to build 2-phase components.
 However, as transmission distances increased, the more transmission line efficient 3-phase system became more prominent.
 Both 2-φ and 3-φ components coexisted for a number of years.

 In 1896, General Electric built a 35.5 km (22 mi) three-phase transmission line operated at 11 kV to transmit power to Buffalo, New York, from the Niagara Falls Project.
 The two-phase generated power was changed to three-phase by the use of Scott-T transformations.

 The Scott-T transformer set, Figure above, consists of a center tapped transformer T1 and an 86.6% tapped transformer T2 on the 3-φ side of the circuit.
 The primaries of both transformers are connected to the 2-φ voltages.

 Application of 2-φ Niagara generator power produced a 3-φ output for the more efficient 3-φ transmission line.
 More common these days is the application of 3-φ power to produce a 2-φ output for driving an old 2-φ motor.

-In Figure below, we use vectors in both polar and complex notation to prove that the Scott-T converts a pair of 2-φ voltages to 3-φ.
+In the Figure below, we use vectors in both polar and complex notation to prove that the Scott-T converts a pair of 2-φ voltages to 3-φ.
 First, one of the 3-φ voltages is identical to a 2-φ voltage due to the 1:1 transformer T1 ratio, VP12= V2P1.

 We show “DC” polarities all over this AC only circuit, to keep track of the Kirchhoff voltage loop polarities.
-Subtracting ∠0o is equivalent to adding ∠180o.
-The bottom line is when we add 86.6% of ∠90o to 50% of ∠180o we get ∠120o.
-Subtracting 86.6% of ∠90o from 50% of ∠180o yields ∠-120o or ∠240o.
+Subtracting ∠0° is equivalent to adding ∠180°.
+The bottom line is when we add 86.6% of ∠90° to 50% of ∠180°we get ∠120°.
+Subtracting 86.6% of ∠90° from 50% of ∠180° yields ∠-120° or ∠240°.

 Graphical explanation of equations in Figure previous.

 In Figure above we graphically show the 2-φ vectors at (a).
 At (b) the vectors are scaled by transformers T1 and T2 to 0.5 and 0.866 respectively.
-At (c) 1∠120o = -0.5∠0o + 0.866∠90o, and 1∠240o = -0.5∠0o - 0.866∠90o.
-The three output phases are 1∠120o and 1∠240o from (c), along with input 1∠0o (a).
+At (c) 1∠120° = -0.5∠0° + 0.866∠90°, and 1∠240° = -0.5∠0° - 0.866∠90°.
+The three output phases are 1∠120° and 1∠240° from (c), along with input 1∠0° (a).

 The LVDT is a displacement or distance measuring transducer.
 Units are available for measuring displacement over a distance of a fraction of a millimeter to a half a meter.
 LVDT’s are rugged and dirt resistant compared to linear optical encoders.

 The excitation voltage is in the range of 0.5 to 10 VAC at a frequency of 1 to 200 Khz.
 A ferrite core is suitable at these frequencies.
 It is extended outside the body by an non-magnetic rod.
 As the core is moved toward the top winding, the voltage across this coil increases due to increased coupling, while the voltage on the bottom coil decreases.

 With a centered slug, the series-opposing wired secondaries cancel yielding V13 = 0.
 Moving the slug up increases V13.
-Note that it is in-phase with with V1, the top winding, and 180o out of phase with V3, bottom winding.
+Note that it is in-phase with with V1, the top winding, and 180° out of phase with V3, bottom winding.